omar-ashraf1488/ToDo-List-Python/README.md

 - [x] Change the color of the QLCD when it is close to zero
 - [ ] Connect Pushbutton (Add Title)  with database to change the name of the table after pressing the button.
 - [ ] Style and beautify the application
+- [ ] Docker Image for the Application

 ## <a name="license_"></a>License